Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Introduction and Related Work

 KR\&R systems work well for certain knowledge-rich domains that typically involve a (pre-defined) set of axioms or rules, use structured queries and datasets, and have a need for precise logical inference with explanations.
-Formal logic-based reasoning engines such as Cyc \cite{Lenat1985} and Ergo \cite{Grosof2018} have been successfully deployed in domains such as legal, healthcare and finance.
-One of the main advantages of using such systems is transparency – the underlying reasoning of the system is well-understood and can be justified to end-users.

-However, there are several known drawbacks of logic-based approaches.
-For one, the inference procedures are highly brittle in that they require precise matching/unification of logical terms and formulae in order to construct a complete explanation.
-Secondly, traditional reasoners don’t deal with uncertainty well (often treating rules as hard constraints), whereas rules in real-world applications are often probabilistic and contextual.
-Thirdly, all such systems suffer from the knowledge acquisition problem (i.e. how does one acquire the rules).
+However, they have several well-known limitations.
+The inference procedures are highly brittle in that they require precise matching/unification of logical terms to construct a complete explanation.
+Moreover, such systems suffer from the knowledge acquisition problem (i.e. how does one acquire the rules).
 Often, the rules are hand-coded, an approach which doesn’t scale in general.

-Our problem domain is Natural Language Understanding (NLU), an area where all the issues mentioned above come into play – the need to acquire and use implicit background knowledge to understand text, the application of rules differently based on the context, and the use of imperfect/fuzzy alignment of concepts and relations when doing reasoning.
-To address these issues, we devise a novel FOL-based reasoner, called Braid.
-Braid includes a backward and forward chainer, assumption based reasoner and a constraint solver.
-This paper only refers to the backward chaining component, which we refer to as Braid-BC.

-Braid-BC supports rules with confidences, and uses the notion of \emph{custom unification functions} and \emph{dynamic rule generation} to overcome the brittle matching and knowledge-gap problem prevalent in traditional reasoning engines.
-The custom-unifiers can be based on any statistical techniques, as long as they can propose and score mappings between the terms of two logical propositions (the unifier interface is defined more precisely in Section \ref{sec:unifiers}).
-For example, we use neural matching functions as unifiers.
-Their purpose is to help the reasoner find proofs even when (sub) goals, rule conditions and/or facts do not align perfectly.

-The dynamic rule-generator (Section \ref{section:DRG}) is given a target proposition (goal) and a knowledge base (KB) as input, and outputs a scored list of hypothesized rules that could be used to prove that proposition.
-The purpose of rule-generation is to connect the dots when the knowledge required for an inference is missing from the static KB.
-We describe two DRG implementations - one using a neural (transformer-based) rule generation model that was fine-tuned on a dataset of crowd-sourced causal rules, known as GLUCOSE (which leverages our previous work \cite{Glucose}), and the second that uses a rule-template based technique.

-We describe the reasoning algorithms used in Braid-BC, and their implementation in a distributed task-based framework that builds proof/explanation graphs for an input query in a highly scalable manner.
-Our approach shares some similarities with the RETE framework \cite{RETE} for matching production rules (e.g. reusing nodes for the same sub-goal proposition, message passing between nodes etc.) but makes several novel extensions: we primarily do backward chaining via a heuristic best-first search (i.e. A* search), leverage a Master-Worker architecture where the Master builds the main proof graph while Workers make local inferential updates, and define general functions for Unifiers and Provers that lets us plug in various reasoning strategies combining standard reasoning (e.g. syntactic resolution based) with statistical approaches (e.g. word-embedding based).